Union (Google Maps location)

 That, my friends, is – are you sitting down? – “a piece of wood taken from a log that was put in Kinny Pond after the 1938 hurricane.
 The log sank and laid under water until the pond went dry.
 It has the letters U S stamped in it for identification.”

 That is… something.

 Look, the purpose of this place and others like it isn’t for out-of-towners to visit and write about it.
 It’s for locals to gather and share stories and collect archives of the town’s history.
-And that’s a very valuable thing.
+And that’s a very valuable thing, especially for a town as unique as Union.
 I happen to love these tiny little town history museums; I love that they exist and that interested locals are doing some amateur historian work from Union to Voluntown to Bridgewater.